The next time you need a hearty vegetarian meal, try one of these easy tofu recipes!

 Here’s another terrific kid-friendly pasta dish that has fewer steps than the one above.

-Instead of making the cornstarch batter and seasoned breadcrumb mix, you’ll just fry it on its own.
+Instead of making a cornstarch batter and seasoned breadcrumb mix, you’ll just fry it on its own.

 After 10 minutes or so, add olive oil, nutritional yeast, granulated garlic, dried herbs, and salt & pepper, stirring until the tofu is coated.